Muddz/UndoRedoList/readme.md

 # UndoRedoList

-An undo-redo data structure based on the concepts of `DoublyLinkedList` and behaves exactly the same way as undo-redo features do in Photoshop and Microsoft Word.
+An undo-redo data structure based on the concepts of DoublyLinkedList and behaves exactly the same way as undo-redo features do in Photoshop and Microsoft Word.
 [Regret](https://github.com/Muddz/Regret) an Android library also uses this data structure.

 ## How it works

-The list adds nodes in sequential order as a `LinkedList` would do when the pointer is at the end of the list.
+The list adds nodes in sequential order as a LinkedList would do when the pointer is at the end of the list.

-If the pointer is on the head node or between existing nodes as shown below when adding a new entry, all nodes to the right of the pointer inclusive the node pointed at, will be replaced with the new nodeæ.
+If the pointer is on the head node or between existing nodes as shown below when adding a new entry, all nodes to the right of the pointer inclusive the node pointed at, will be replaced with the new node.

 <img src="https://github.com/Muddz/UndoRedoList/blob/master/src/main/resources/AddBetweenElements.png" width="70%">